Find out more about Adjustable Gastric Banding with the following links.

 The Adjustable Gastric Band on the stomach

 Insertion of the adjustable gastric band is usually done via laparoscopic approach.
-Five small incisions are made in the abdomen to introduce a laparoscope and instruments and the adjustable gastric band is positioned at the upper end of the stomach.
+Five or six small incisions are made in the abdomen to introduce a camera and instruments and the adjustable gastric band is positioned at the upper end of the stomach.

 Once the band is placed in position, the connecting tube and access port are inserted and secured to the upper abdominal wall.
 All incisions are finally closed using absorbable sutures which do not need to be removed.

 How much weight can you expect to lose?

 The weight will be lost gradually and should commence immediately after surgery.
 The amount of weight loss will depend partly on the amount of fluid injected into the balloon to provide a feeling of satiety.
 More importantly, the amount of weight loss in the long term will depend on the patient, i.e. on how carefully the patient follows the recommendations regarding eating habits, diet and exercise.
 The recommended rate of weight loss we would like to see is 0.5 – 1.0 kg per week.
 On average it is expected that 50-60% excess weight will be lost long term.

 This also means a long term commitment to follow up by your bariatric clinic as data clearly shows the importance of follow up for successful weight loss.